MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 :::image type="content" source="media/full-image.jpg" alt-text="this is the description of the full-image.":::

  ## Security posture management for your Tenant
- In general security posture is a measure of the level of visibility you have into your asset inventory and attack surface.
+ Security posture is a measure of the level of visibility you have into your asset inventory and attack surface.
 It’s a set of custom or predefined profiles you can create for you SAAS applications or public cloud services from cyber-attacks.
 Your security posture determines the cybersecurity strength level.

  **Calculating your security posture**